github/opensource.guide/README.md

 Conceptual + Procedural: What is this => Okay here's how we do it

 - Guides have more of a product focus.
-What the core pieces of the product are, and are the bigger product pieces we want people to do.
+They communicate what the core pieces of the product are and how to use them.
+Guides should cover the fundamentally important interactions and workflows people have and use on GitHub.

-- If we had to sit down and explain GitHub and important interactions to have on it, everything we list in those 30 seconds should be a guide.

 ### Examples
-An Organizations guide would maybe show setting up billings, security around orgs with 2fa, setting up teams, etc.

-Porter on it's own wouldn't fit as a guide because it's a short form procedural document showing its individual features.
-The story it could be in is "Getting your project on GitHub" where one way we can get a project on github is through importing
+- **Good candidate for a Guide**: A Guide to Organizations that walks a user through *why* an organization is useful and how to create one, set up teams and permissions, change billing settings.
+- **Good candidate for a Help article**: Porter is a new and important feature within the product.
+However, it makes more sense to write a Help article than a Guide about Porter because all we need is a short-form procedural document.
+If we wanted to include information about Porter in a Guide, we could add it to "Getting your project on GitHub", since that Guide tells a larger story about moving code to GitHub.

 ## Installation